New York City Department of Parks and Recreation: Private partnerships

 At the turn of the 20th century most of the staffing of New York City parks were patronage jobs.
 In the 1950s and 1960s, public sector unions organized most park workers which was considered at the time the first major political defeat of Robert Moses.
 During the city's fiscal crisis in the 1970s, the Department of Parks and Recreation City adapted practices such as using welfare recipients and volunteers to do work previously completed by unionized workers and to forge partnerships with nonprofit organizations and local sports leagues.
 Yorkville Sports (YSA) was one of those that helped maintain athletic fields prior to use and assumed responsibilities previously handled by the public sector.

 During this time the Central Park Conservancy and the Prospect Park Alliance were formed.

+GreenThumb

+GreenThumb was created in 1978 to utilize vacant city owned land as garden spaces.
+By 1989 there were over 1,000 gardens.
+In the 1990s the program contracted as gardens were repurposed to build housing.
+Currently, there are over 550 gardens supported by GreenThumb.

 List of Park Commissioners

 Since 1934, when New York City Parks Department Commissioners were unified, the directors have been: